-If you sell an investment before quarter end, performance fees get retained.
-They get charged only on quarter end and only if they still apply.
+If you sell an investment before quarter-end, performance fees get retained.
+They'll be charged only at the end of the quarter and only if they still apply.

-It could happen that you sell an investment with profit, have performance fees retained, and then, in the same quarter, invest again in the same DARWIN and end up closing your investment quarter with losses.
-In this case, retained performance fees would be paid back to you.
+It may happen that you sell an investment with profit and have performance fees retained.
+However, if you decide to invest again in the same DARWIN and end up closing your investment quarter with losses, retained performance fees would be paid back to you.